Dorothy Van Engle

 Dorothy Van Engle (August 14, 1910 – May 10, 2004) was an American actress who performed throughout the 1930s.
 She starred in Oscar Micheaux films, including Murder in Harlem and Swing!.
+Beautiful and sophisticated, she wore fashionable "updos" in her films.

 History

 Early life

 Born Donessa Dorothy Van Engle in Harlem, New York, on August 14, 1910, she grew up with her mother and stepfather, being influenced by the latter's band and show business activities.
 It was through these acquaintances that she first met Oscar Micheaux and began starring in his films.
 Before that point, she had been working as a model and it was through these jobs that she made money, as Micheaux's low budget films never had the money to properly pay the actors.
 But, in her own words, she stated that she acted for fun and enjoyed the "adventure" such roles gave her.
 Also working as a seamstress, she made her own costumes for her film roles.